hapax/hapax.github.io/assets/bhqc.md

 called the *Planck area*.
 For various reasons, it can be regarded as the smallest area that makes sense.
-To find $N$, the number of black hole molecules, we simply divide the surface area into little Planck cells, like pixels on a screen.

 ##### Input and output